The Essential Guide to Launching a Killer WordPress Site: Part 2 – Design and Functionality

 Thankfully, there’s a plugin for that.
 Several, actually.
 A favorite around here is our very own image compression and optimization plugin, Smush.
 Others you might want to check out include EWWW Image Optimizer and Hammy.

 Search engine optimization has come a long way since the days of keyword stuffing.
 That’s why it’s so important to utilize the available resources to fully optimize your site.
 Sure, WordPress comes preloaded search engine friendly, but that doesn’t mean you can’t do more to increase your likelihood of being indexed higher.

 Finally, when it comes to adding site features, there is none more important than security.
 You can never be too cautious, especially since adding plugins and themes can open your site up to vulnerabilities.
 But you need plugins and themes!
 And the hackers and attackers know this.
 That’s where a solid security plugin can save the day.

+You have many security plugins and services to pick from, both free and premium.
 The top security plugins out there include features that prevent brute force attacks, obscure database info, and offer backup and restore options.
-A few to consider include iThemes Security, Wordfence Security, Sucuri Security, and BulletProof Security.
+A few to consider include our very own Defender, and also iThemes Security, Wordfence Security, Sucuri Security, and BulletProof Security.

 Appliance Installation Checklist

 - Decide on the features you’d like to add to your site.

 - Assess your SEO needs.

 Hold an Open House

 Once you have your site effectively finished, you need to prep it for publication.
 But before you make the big reveal, you have to take some steps to make sure everything is in working order.
 This means doing some testing on your end and getting a second (or third or fourth) pair of eyes on your site.